 Tip #2 SEO as a long term strategy

 I guess for some bloggers, SEO isn’t a big deal.
-Some are satisfied with having a blog site with a number of followers where they can post their personal blogs.
+Some are satisfied with having a blog site with a number of followers where they can post their personal musings.

 Some, on the other hand, value SEO more importantly for their website.
 I guess the decision depends on the purpose of your blog and the plans that you have for it.